baijuka/MS1-Project/README.md

 -	Tried to keep consistency in design in order to maintain a feeling of relationship between items.
 -	Boxes, images, containers and cards were given provided with round corners to make smooth look.
--	Both header and footer were given same color pattern to make it more appealing
+-	Both header and footer were given matching color pattern to make it more appealing.
 -	All icons used were given same color to maintain the consistency.

 ### Background